Apply security and kernel updates to Linux nodes in Azure Kubernetes Service (AKS)

 kured to orchestrate the process.
 With

 kured, a DaemonSet is deployed that runs a pod on each Linux node in the cluster.
-These pods in the DaemonSet watch for existence of the /var/run/reboot-required file, and then initiates a process to reboot the nodes.
+These pods in the DaemonSet watch for existence of the /var/run/reboot-required file, and then initiate a process to reboot the nodes.

 There is an additional process in AKS that lets you upgrade a cluster.
 An upgrade is typically to move to a newer version of Kubernetes, not just apply node security updates.
 An AKS upgrade performs the following actions: